What Household Items Can Get You High: Inhalants, Huffing & Household Products – Visions Treatment Centers

 How Teen Inhalant Abuse Is Treated

 Teen inhalant abuse treatment often involves therapy.
+Treatment may also address the misuse of motion sickness medication, which can lead to severe health risks and addiction.
 A psychiatric professional will be able to work with your teen to address the psychological impact of inhalant abuse, discuss healthier coping mechanisms for cravings, as well as new and existing stressors, and suggest more intensive treatments if necessary, including (but not limited to):

 - Family therapy